-- E. Excessive crying
+E. Excessive crying

-- F. Behavioral disorders

-- G. Substance abuse
+F. Behavioral disorders G. Substance abuse

-- H. Repeated EMS requests
+H. Repeated EMS requests

-- 5. Assess for physical abuse - A. Defensive wounds - B. Injuries inconsistent with history / mechanism of injury - C. Multiple injuries in varying stages of recovery - D. Injuries during pregnancy - 6.
-Assess for signs of neglect - A. Inadequate hygiene - B. Inappropriate clothing for weather conditions - C. Malnutrition - 7.
-When abuse is suspected, ensure documentation of scene and clinical conditions - 8.
-Insist on hospital transportation & notify police as needed - 9.
-Report any suspicious finding(s) to destination facility / receiving personnel - 10.
-Ensure contact with DSS for cases of suspected elder abuse or neglect - A. Mecklenburg County Department of Social Services (704) 336-2273 to report the suspicion (there is a requirement to report elder abuse)
+- 1. Ensure scene safety

+- 2. Move patient to a safe location

+- 3. Protect the patient from harm

+- 4. Assess for psychological characteristics of abuse

+- A. Excessive passivity

+- B. Fearful behavior

+- C. Excessive aggression

+- D. Violent tendencies

+- 5. Assess for physical abuse

+- A. Defensive wounds

+- B. Injuries inconsistent with history / mechanism of injury

+- C. Multiple injuries in varying stages of recovery

+- D. Injuries during pregnancy

+- 6. Assess for signs of neglect

+- A. Inadequate hygiene

+- B. Inappropriate clothing for weather conditions

+- C. Malnutrition

+- 7. When abuse is suspected, ensure documentation of scene and clinical conditions

+- 8. Insist on hospital transportation & notify police as needed

+- 9. Report any suspicious finding(s) to destination facility / receiving personnel

+- 10. Ensure contact with DSS for cases of suspected elder abuse or neglect

+- A. Mecklenburg County Department of Social Services Adult Protective Services (704) 336-2273 to report the suspicion (there is a requirement to report elder abuse)

-- Suspect the patient may be victim of abuse if the injury / illness presentation is not consistent with the reported history - Geriatric and child abuse have mandatory reporting laws for EMS personnel in North Carolina; however, it is not mandatory to report spousal abuse - Questioning or screening patients of suspected spousal abuse is best performed in a safe environment away from any family members or other significant friends
+- Suspect the patient may be victim of abuse if the injury / illness presentation is not consistent with the reported history - Elder and child abuse have mandatory reporting laws for EMS personnel in North Carolina It is not mandatory to report other domestic abuse events - Questioning or screening patients of suspected domestic abuse is best performed in a safe environment away from any family members or other significant friends